 - Document Versions: the earliest and latest version of your docs

-- Xcode Junk: iOS device support files, archives, module caches, and Xcode documentation cache.
+- Xcode Junk: iOS device support files, archives, module caches, Xcode documentation cache, and available iOS simulators.

 Customize the scan process